 Earned a Master’s Degree in Social Work concurrent with work in the Senate.
 These positions comprised graduate-level internships through the Social Work Division at California State University, Sacramento:

-Performed intake, assessment and referrals for elder clients of Meals on Wheels.
-Specialized in clients with complex issues such as dementia and mental health problems, and worked with Adult Protective Services, Geriatric Network and other agencies to assist them.
+• Specialized in clients with complex issues such as dementia and mental health problems, and worked with Adult Protective Services and other local health and human services agencies to assist them.

 Fundraising And Political Experience

 Served as the finance director or fundraiser for a variety of political clients, helping them to re-election and to achieve their political goals.
 Clients included the California Democratic Party fundraising event featuring President Bill Clinton, State Treasurer Kathleen Brown, State Senator Byron Sher, United States Senator Barbara Boxer, the Edmund G. “Pat” Brown Institute, Sacramento Mayor Joe Serna and Sacramento City Councilmember (now Mayor) Darrell Steinberg.
 Most of this work was freelance, but I was also hired for several employee positions during this period, returning to my consulting work as projects and campaigns were completed.
 Employee positions included: